 When we left the mountain hut, we kept hiking along blue trail to Zawrat Pass (2158 metres).

 It was the middle of June, but it was so cold and windy that, unfortunately, we did not stay there long.
 It felt like in the middle of autumn there, while in the valley there was already summer!

 On the last day we had a relatively short and easy walk.
 We hiked to Nosal peak - 1206 metres.
 It's an interesting trail - it leads to surprisingly high mount taking into consideration the town's proximity.
-It's perfect for families with children or tired hikers, who want to enjoy amazing nature of Tatra mountains, but are too tired to hike further .
+It's perfect for families with children or tired hikers, who still want to enjoy amazing nature of Tatra mountains, but are too tired for longer hikes .